NREL-Sienna/PowerSimulations.jl/docs/src/tutorials/decision_problem.md

 ```

 !!! tip
     The principal component of the `DecisionModel` is the JuMP model.
-But you can print to a file:
+But you can serialize to a file using the following command:
     ```julia
         serialize_optimization_model(problem, save_path)
     ```
+    Keep in mind that if the setting "store_variable_names" is set to `False` then the file won't show the model's names.

 ### Solve an `DecisionModel`